How to save a dataframe to CSV in Python

 Fixing path-related errors when saving with to_csv()

-One of the most common errors you'll encounter is a FileNotFoundError.
-This happens when you try to save a file to a directory that doesn't exist, a frequent hiccup when organizing output into specific folders.
+One of the most common issues you'll face with to_csv() is a FileNotFoundError.
+This typically happens when you try to save a file to a directory that doesn't exist yet, as pandas won't create the folder for you.

 import pandas as pd